open/close all folders

 - It's Personal: Once he learns that his friend Jaime has been taken over by the Scarab.

-- Mythology Gag: He's based on Apache Chief from Challenge of the Superfriends, but he's named Longshadow like in Justice League Unlimited (and shares the same voice actor, too!).
+- Mythology Gag: He's based on Apache Chief from Challenge of the Superfriends, but his last name is Longshadow like the version from Justice League Unlimited (and shares the same voice actor, too!).
 Also, he really is descended from Apache chiefs of the Mescalero tribe.

 - Official Couple: After Tye gives up the superhero life, he and Asami are revealed to have begun a relationship; she even moves in with him and his mom.

 - Perpetual Frowner: About 99% of the time Tye wears a scowl on his face.

 - Power Incontinence: Once activates his power while dreaming.
 It's mentioned in the beginning of "The Runaways" that he's the only one out of the four that can't use his power when he wants to.
 By the end, he's got considerably more control over it.